crypdick/potter-fanfic/README.md

     ALTER TABLE stories_orig DROP CONSTRAINT stories_orig_pkey;

-    \copy stories_orig FROM data/stories_orig.csv CSV HEADER;
+    \copy stories_orig FROM stories_orig.csv CSV HEADER

     ALTER TABLE stories_orig ADD COLUMN id SERIAL PRIMARY KEY;

 ### c.
 Removing duplicates

 We joined the table with itself, checking for records with the same URL.
-We compared the join statement with and without an index using the `EXPLAIN` commands.
+We compared the join statement with and without indexing URLs using the `EXPLAIN` commands.

     EXPLAIN SELECT * FROM stories_orig AS a JOIN stories_orig AS b ON a.url = b.url WHERE a.id < b.id;